 King uses this rate to determine success of all undergraduate students, rather than just first-time, full-time students.
-The graduation rate goal established by King is 80%, with a threshold of achievement being at or above the mean Graduation rate of King's Benchmarking Peers.
 King compares its rates to benchmark institutions, provided in appendix A. Comparisons were made using information from the IPEDs Data Submission.